ddelrio1986/zf1-public-asset-installer/README.md

-zf1-public-composer-installer
+zf1-public-asset-installer
 =============================

-Composer installer for ZF1 assets that need to be in the public folder.
+Composer installer for packages that need to be placed in the public folder of a ZF1 project.
+This can be used to load CSS packages and JS frameworks.